 Your chickens have a unique digestive system.
-It is made up of several parts that enable them to digest their meal gradually.
-As such, it allows them to absorb raw rice immediately after eating it safely.
+It comprises several parts that enable them to digest their meal gradually.
+It allows them to absorb raw rice immediately after eating it safely.

 At this time, there will be no more rice left for digestion.
 So your chicken will remain safe after such a successful digestion process of raw rice.

 When feeding your chickens rice, there are things you need to keep in mind.
 For instance, avoid seasoned, flavored, or premixed rice blends.

 Such types of foods are harmful to your birds.
 That is why it is advisable to feed them plain rice, whether cooked or raw.

 Any rice that contains spices or other additives is not safe for your flock to eat.
 Most of the flavored rice contains large quantities of sodium.